dimroc/ga-ruby-on-rails-for-devs/class/2-development-environment-linux.md

 PostgreSQL
 ----------

 We'll use PostgreSQL with our Rails application.

-  sudo apt-get install postgresql
+Download and install from [here](http://www.enterprisedb.com/products-services-training/pgdownload).

 Next
 ====